ra4king/FancyBot/README.md

 - **!slap nick [message]**
   - slaps the specified nick with a predefined message or optionally specified message
 - **!slapmsg message**
-  - adds message as a predefined message for slap command
+  - *op-only feature:* adds message as a predefined message for slap command